Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/service-manager-workflows.md

 * Log New Release
 * Log New Request

-This can be used when an additional request is required to fulfill the original request.
-For example, an incident might result in the raising of a problem or change request.

-Another example might be a service request for initiating a new starter.
-Additional requests can be raised for different teams or areas within the business to fulfill.
+### Options
+The **Options** allow you to pre-populate the new request with information.
+The options that start with "Copy" will take the values directly from the request that it is being logged from.

+#### Mandatory Options
+* **Request ID**.
+In almost all cases this should be set to Auto.
+The Request ID is a predefined input parameter that contains the Request ID of the request that the workflow is associated with.

-#### Output
+### Output
 The output of this Hornbill Automation is the ID of the new request.
-This can be used within the same workflow to make additional updates to the new request(s) after they have been created.
+This can be used within the same workflow to make additional updates to the new request after it has been logged.

 :::note
-When using these options, carefully consider where in the workflow you are placing them, and in turn which workflows are going to be invoked against the new Incident or Service Request raised.
+When using the Log New automation, carefully consider where in the workflow they are being placed, and in turn, which workflows are going to be invoked against the new request.
 Avoid scenarios where one workflow may invoke the logging of a new request, and then the new request's workflow immediately is configured to log a new request that again has a workflow and that again logs another request, creating a loop.
-What results could be a lot of unwanted requests.
+This could result in a lot of unwanted requests.
 If this happens, disable the causing workflow and resolve the issue.
 :::

-### Questions
+## Questions
 * Delete Questions

-### Request Service
+## Request Service
 The Request Service Tasks are used to automate the linking of related services that may underpin or depend on the service that the request is raised under.
 This is equivalent to the [Linked Services Action](/servicemanager-user-guide/service-portfolio/requests/linked-services-action) on a request where services can be manually linked.

 * **Add Related Services**<br>A business service can be underpinned by technical services, or an issue with a technical service may impact the services that depend on it.
 This task looks at the service under which the request was raised and then links all of the related services based on a particular type of relationship.